Arithmetic Sequence Calculator

 This arithmetic sequence calculator (also called the arithmetic series calculator) is a handy tool for analyzing a sequence of numbers that is created by adding a constant value each time.
-You can use it to find any property of the sequence - the first term, common difference, nᵗʰ term or sum of the first n terms.
+You can use it to find any property of the sequence - the first term, common difference, nᵗʰ term, or the sum of the first n terms.
 You can dive straight into using it or read on to discover how it works.
-We will explain the sequence equation that the calculator uses and hand you the formula for finding arithmetic series (sum of a sequence).

-An arithmetic sequence is a set of numbers.
+An arithmetic sequence is also a set of objects - more specifically, of numbers.
 Each consecutive number is created by adding a constant number (called the common difference) to the previous one.
-Such sequence can be finite when it has a determined number of terms (for example, 20) or infinite if we don't specify the number of terms.
+Such a sequence can be finite when it has a determined number of terms (for example, 20), or infinite if we don't specify the number of terms.

 Each arithmetic sequence is uniquely defined by two coefficients: the common difference and the first term.
 If you know these two values, you are able to write down the whole sequence.

 Once you start diving into the topic of what is an arithmetic sequence, it's likely that you'll encounter some confusion.
 It happens because of various naming conventions that are in use.

 Two most common terms you might encounter are arithmetic sequence and series.
 The first one is also often called an arithmetic progression, while the second one is also named the partial sum.